-Name of the Watering (indoors) activity Objectives To familiarize AFMID with how to best water vegetables to ensure the best growing conditions for plants Level of difficulty 1 (1=easy, 2=medium, 3=hard) Duration 1 hour Resources Water trays required Watering can with rose attachment Description of Introductory talk about watering, when its best to undertake task, how it can benefit plants and tool safety the activity give the AFMID easy-to-read instructions on task, read together and discuss the detivity - Encourage AFMID to identify what signs are present when plants need water - Place plants either in pots or trays into watering trays - Water overhead using watering can with rose attachment being careful to water off plants first or water into watering tray around the plant having taken rose of to avoid displacement of compost - Tidy tools and put away Methodology Conversation Guidance, suggestions 35 Verbal instructions Showing, pointing out Demonstration Observation Physical guidance Praising Tasking and learning by stages Picture and video demonstration Results - Sufficiently watered pots and trays for plants to grow indoors - The following skills and competencies of the individual are developed: Communication skills Responsibility Creativity Teamwork Motor / physical skills Physical awareness Emotional expression and Accepting support Making choices/ Sensory awareness adjustment Time management decision making By learning how to water a growing area inside, AFMID can develop necessary skills enabling them to grow their own vegetables to later harvest and use in cooking.
+Name of the activity Watering (indoors) Objectives To familiarize AFMID with how to best water vegetables to ensure the best growing conditions for plants Level of difficulty 1 (1=easy, 2=medium, 3=hard) Duration 1 hour Resources Water trays required Watering can with rose attachment Description of - Introductory talk about watering, when its best to undertake task, how it can benefit plants and tool safety the activity • give the AFMID easy-to-read instructions on task, read together and discuss - Encourage AFMID to identify what signs are present when plants need water - Place plants either in pots or trays into watering trays - Water overhead using watering can with rose attachment being careful to water off plants first or water into watering tray around the plant having taken rose of to avoid displacement of compost NA - H I - I - Tidy tools and put away Methodology Conversation Guidance, suggestions Chauding, politing, out Verbal instructions Demonstration Showing, pointing out Observation Demonstration Physical guidance Praising Tasking and learning by stages Picture and video demonstration Results - Sufficiently watered pots and trays for plants to grow indoors results - The following skills and competencies of the individual are developed: Communication skills Responsibility Creativity Teamwork Motor / physical skills Physical awareness Emotional expression and Accepting support Making choices/ Sensory awareness adjustment Time management decision making • Social interaction By learning how to water a growing area inside, AFMID can develop necessary skills enabling them to grow their own vegetables to later harvest and use in cooking.
 Bringing them one step closer to an independent lifestyle, increasing personal competence, autonomy and control over their own lives.
 Evaluation - Assessment of the individual's - Monitoring progress, process evaluation - Evaluation of results, final evaluation condition, initial evaluation Follow on - Potting on - Planting out - Harvesting activity - Preparing soil - Weeding Recording - Use a diary or logbook to write down details of activity achievements - Photograph results of activity or activity being undertaken